emigonzalez/hpc-bus-delays/README.md

 # HPC parallel programming in C using MPI
 ## Bus delays
-The idea is to calculate the delay of the buses in my city within a specific month.
-We have a big file that captured the bus location (latitude, longitude) of the whole month every 20 seconds.
-We also have a file with the bus schedule by stop.
-We have to map the coordinates of the bus location with the stops and the expected arrival time.
-The delay calculation is already done in python so no need to consider that.
+The idea is to calculate the delay of the buses in Montevideo within a the month of June 2024.
+Every hour, CSV files were generated capturing the bus locations (latitude, longitude) of the whole month every 20 seconds.
+There's also a file with the bus schedule by stop.
+The delay calculation is done in Python by using QGIS buffer and closest neighbours algortihm.

 The main idea is:
  1) Split bus location file between processes.